Phillip Toner – författare

 Skickas inom 10-15 vardagar

-This is a study of the theory of circular and cumulative causation.
+This book is the first comprehensive study of the theory of circular and cumulative causation.
 This theory is concerned with the general dynamics of growth and development in advanced industrial economies and developing nations.
-The book features a detailed analysis of the theory's core concepts, including increasing returns, external economies, complementarity in production and consumption, and technological change.
-It also provides a detailed account of the historical development of the concept and identifies and assesses the major contributions of the chief figures in this tradition.
+A detailed analysis of the theory's core concepts, including increasing returns, external economies, complementarity in production and consumption and technological change is provided.
+The book provides a detailed account of the historical development of the concept and identifies and critically assesses the major contributions of the chief figures in this tradition.

 Kommande